sobpf/ReactiveProgramming/index.md

 **Observable**

 An *observer* subscribes to an *observable* so when from time to time the *observable* emits a new item, the observer can react on that.
+The following image by [ReactiveX](http://reactivex.io) shows the flow of items emitted by an observable and processed into a new observable.
 ![Observables](http://reactivex.io/assets/operators/legend.png)

+In short: an observable is a source of items which can be subscribed to.

+**Operators**

+Operators work on an observable, they operate with the items and most of them return an observable themself.
+Be aware - we do functional programming so the original values won't change and new ones are created during the operation.